 Creating a pixel font is such a fun way to get started with type design.
 Plus, it is really easy once you know how it’s done.
-You probably have seen the video-tutorial about pixel fonts, following are quite a few more handy tips.

-Start a New Font
+Start a new font

 First, open Glyphs (duh!) and select File > New (Cmd-N), to create a new font document.
 Now, before you start building your letters, go to File > Font Info (Cmd-I) and name your font something striking, we’ll call ours ‘Pixelfont’, because we’re so creative.
-Then, select Other Settings, where you’ll find the options for Grid Spacing.
+Then, select Other, where you’ll find the options for Grid Spacing.
 The Grid Spacing value defines how coordinates get rounded.
 The default value is 1.
 For pixel fonts, we want all tools and all modifications to always snap to the grid, so we set higher values.
 This ensures that ‘pixels’ in your font are automatically on the correct position.
 Let’s set our Grid Spacing to 50:

 Why a grid step of 50?
 In a nutshell, we choose 50 because it divides 1000 comfortably, and it gives a pixel perfect rendering at certain sizes.